photoprism/photoprism-docs/docs/getting-started/updates.md

 single [multi-arch image](https://hub.docker.com/r/photoprism/photoprism) for common 64-bit AMD, Intel, and ARM processors.

-That means, [Raspberry Pi](raspberry-pi.md) 3 / 4, Apple M1, and other ARM64 users can pull from the same repository,
+That means, [Raspberry Pi](raspberry-pi.md) 3 / 4, Apple M1, and other ARM64-based devices can pull from the same
-enjoy the exact same functionality, and can follow the regular [installation instructions](docker-compose.md) after going through a short list of [requirements](raspberry-pi.md#system-requirements).
+repository, enjoy the exact same functionality, and can follow the regular [installation instructions](docker-compose.md) after going through a short list of [requirements](raspberry-pi.md#system-requirements).

 Alternative Docker images are provided for [ARMv7-based devices](raspberry-pi.md#older-armv7-based-devices)